-- 19. The FSP program staff will assess and arrange for services and supports as appropriate for each consumer based on a range of supports including: - a.
-Transportation and escorted services to assist at medical appointments and with other transportation needs. - b.
-Monitoring and/or arranging for home-based support with routine tasks and personal care needs (e.g. meal preparation, house cleaning, laundry, shopping, bathing and other hygiene needs), and coordinating with involved agencies such as In-Home Supportive Services. - c.
+- c.
 Providing social supports and facilitating access to supports to address isolation and loneliness. - 20.
 The FSP program will collaborate when necessary with the Human Services Agency, the Health Department (Aging and Adult Services), San Mateo Medical Center (Primary Care) and a variety of contract agencies that provide board and care, acute care and other supportive services.
-The FSP will engage and empower natural community supports that will extend the impact of the FSP staff. - E. Admission, Discharge and Length of Stay - 1.
-The BHRS FSP Review Committee oversees the referral and authorization process and the process of consumers transitioning to a different level of care in collaboration with the FSP provider. - 2.
-Disagreements regarding referrals will ultimately be resolved by BHRS Deputy Director of Adult and Older Adult Services and Contractor's regional Executive Director. - 3.
-The FSP will admit individuals referred to the FSP by BHRS.
-Consumers will be referred for FSP services based on acuity and need for intensive level services based on the following criteria:
+The FSP will engage and empower natural community supports that will extend the impact of the FSP staff.

+E. Admission, Discharge and Length of Stay

+- Contractor will comply with the "AIRS" policy, process and procedures for intake into FSP services.
+This includes informing BHRS Adult Resource Management when a non-BHS consumer is interested in accessing services or residing in a residential or supported housing facility. - 2.
+The BHRS FSP Review Committee oversees the referral and authorization process and the process of consumers transitioning to a different level of care in collaboration with the FSP provider. - 3.
+For the CJR population, the BHRS Criminal Justice Team will assess needs and will refer directly to the CJR FSP program. - 4.
+Disagreements regarding referrals will ultimately be resolved by BHRS Deputy Director of Adult and Older Adult Services or designee and Contractor's Administrator. - 5.
+The FSP and CJR will admit individuals referred to their respective FSP programs by BHRS.
+Consumers will be referred for FSP services based on acuity and need for intensive level services based on the following:

+a.
+FSP Criteria: